letuhao/image-viewer/docs/08-source-code-review/imcomplete-implement-review/CURRENT_SESSION_PROGRESS.md

 ## 🎯 NEXT PHASE: SERVICE LAYER IMPLEMENTATION

 ### **Phase 4: Complete Service Layer (READY TO START)**
-Now that MongoDB infrastructure is 100% complete, we can move to service layer implementation:
+Now that MongoDB infrastructure and repository layer are 100% complete, we can move to service layer implementation:

 ### **Immediate Next Batch: Security Alerts (4 methods)**
 - [ ] `CreateSecurityAlertAsync` - Create new security alert